-What is the Average Electric Bill for 1 & 2 Bedroom Apartments?
+Average Electric Bill Per Month for 1 & 2 Bedroom Apartments

-Below, we’ll outline everything you need to know about your electric bill for small apartments so you can work on reducing these costs, both for the sake of your wallet and for the environment!
+Below, we’ll outline everything you need to know about your electric bill for small apartments so you can work on reducing your usage—for the sake of your wallet and the environment!

 How much is an average monthly electric bill?